 Experience: Upon seeing the texture of the product, I was sure that this sunscreen is going to be super heavy and white on my face.
 Because usually, such white thick creamy sunscreens tend to be like that.
 But surprisingly this wasn’t like that.
 It’s pretty lightweight and after a few minutes, it totally feels skin-like.
 I take a small coin-sized amount of product, apply it in dots section-wise and blend it quickly.
 I have oily skin during the summers and with this sunscreen, I can skip my moisturizer; but then I use a really hydrating toner (Klairs Supple Preparation Toner) before.
 The sunscreen as such is moisturizing enough for oily skin but wouldn’t be enough for dry skin.
 I like the finish of this sunscreen, it is non-oily and non-greasy as claimed.
 The sunscreen doesn’t make me perspire unnecessarily, unlike my previous Klairs UV Essence SPF 50 that made my skin perspire and moist with just a bit of direct sun exposure.

 Coming to its most important factor ‘white cast’.
 The Ponds Non Oily Sunscreen leaves a white cast on my fair to medium skin tone.
 But that does settle down after a couple of minutes.
-However the cast may be visible on deep and darker skin tones.
+However, the cast may be visible on deep and darker skin tones.
 It didn’t make my skin look dull like few other sunscreens that I’ve tried.
 As for sun protection, this does a perfect job.
 I didn’t burn or tan.
 The SPF 50 blocks 98% of UVB rays and PA+++ in it offers the best protection against UVA rays.
-I have acne prone sensitive skin and this hasn’t caused me new pimples nor it has irritated or sensitised my skin.
+I have acne-prone sensitive skin and this hasn’t caused me new pimples nor it has irritated or sensitized my skin.

-The Ponds Non Oily Sunscreen is a hybrid sunscreen with physical filter Zinc Oxide and chemical uv filters like Octinoxate, Octocrylene, both of which have a moderate to hazardous safety rating.
-The sunscreen has got quite a lot of questionable fragrances and preservative ingredients as well like the parabens, phenoxyethanol, BHT, Linalool, etc. In terms of ingredient list, they don’t have the best and safest ones.
+The Ponds Non Oily Sunscreen is a hybrid sunscreen with physical filter Zinc Oxide and chemical UV filters like Octinoxate, Octocrylene, both of which have a moderate to hazardous safety rating.
+The sunscreen has got quite a lot of questionable fragrances and preservative ingredients as well like parabens, phenoxyethanol, BHT, Linalool, etc. In terms of the ingredient lists, they don’t have the best and safest ones.